gluster/glusterdocs/docs/Developer-guide/compiling-rpms.md

     If you want to compile the latest development code, you can skip this step and go on to the next one. :)

-    If instead you want to compile the code for a specific release of GlusterFS (such as v3.4), get the list of release names here:
+    If instead, you want to compile the code for a specific release of GlusterFS (such as v3.4), get the list of release names here:

 		# git branch -a | grep release
 		remotes/origin/release-2.0